imcynic/PikAiel/README.md

 Linux:

-- Open a terminal and run `chmod +x "Discord-AI-Selfbot"` to make the file executable.
+- Open a terminal and run `chmod +x "PikAiel"` to make the file executable.
-- Run `./"Discord-AI-Selfbot"` to start the bot and follow the instructions in the console to set it up.
+- Run `./"PikAiel"` to start the bot and follow the instructions in the console to set it up.

 # 🛠️ Setting up the bot manually: